+It’s important to apply tax strategies to your decision about what to do with excess cash.
 Adding after-tax assets to your TFSA results in future tax-free returns.
 As such, a TFSA may appeal if your current tax rates are lower than you expect them to be later on – such as if you’re earning $50,000 or less, and/or you’re younger or just starting out.
 That said, once someone graduates to a higher tax bracket, the extra cash might work double-duty for you in an RRSP.
-By adding it to your RRSP, you can invest the cash and potentially use the resulting tax refund to pay down debt such as your mortgage.
+Simple tax strategies suggest that by adding it to your RRSP, you can invest the cash and potentially use the resulting tax refund to pay down debt such as your mortgage.

 Paying off your mortgage may not be the “best investment you will ever make”.

 Revisiting the psychological aspect again, paying off your mortgage is always satisfying – but it’s not everything.
 I’ve seen too many families fixate on paying off their mortgage, fast and furious, while allowing their investments to languish.
 They end up at age 55 or 60 with no mortgage, but no savings either.
-A balanced approach may make for happier outcomes.
+A balanced approach based on a personalized financial needs analysis may make for happier outcomes.

-Business owners with excess cash in the business.
+Business owners wondering what to do with excess cash in the business?

 If you’re a business owner with extra cash in an operating or holding company, should you withdraw it, pay the tax, and reinvest it elsewhere … or not?
 To make a very long story short, it’s almost always financially beneficial to pull the money out and invest it in a TFSA.
 But there are so many considerations and a few important exceptions; it’s usually worth financial needs analysis first.